 After two years of quiet dedication, I’m finally unveiling a series that holds a very special place within me: BETWEEN MOTION AND MEMORY.

 Most people know that the ocean has stirred my imagination since childhood — with its endless depth, quiet power, and haunting beauty.
 That influence has never left me; it flows through everything I create.
 But many have also noticed another recurring presence: Porsche.
-It’s not just the timeless elegance or iconic design that draws me to this brand.
-What resonates most is a spirit — one that quietly mirrors how I navigate both life and creation: with care, clarity, and purpose.
+While not every car in this series carries its badge, the essence is unmistakable.
+It’s not just the elegance or engineering that draws me in — it’s the philosophy behind it.
+A quiet clarity.
+A sense of purpose.
+A refusal to follow trends, choosing instead to shape something lasting and true.
+That spirit lives at the heart of this work.

 That story has stayed with me because there’s something in it I deeply resonate with: a quiet vision, the patience and discipline to create with thoughtful care, and a firm inner compass to navigate the unknown and unseen.